01:694:215 HONORS INTRODUCTION TO RESEARCH IN MOLECULAR BIOLOGY

 This course fulfills the requirements for 01:694:315 for Molecular Biology and Biochemistry majors or 01:447:315 for Genetics majors.
 This course may also be used to fulfill the elective requirements of the Biological Sciences and Cell & Neurobiology majors.

-Prerequisites: Registration is only for first-year students in the SAS Honors Program or Honors College who have placed out of the General Biology courses (01:119:115-116-117) with AP Biology credit.
-Corequisite: General Chemistry 01:160:161 or 163 or have passed the Chemistry AP exam.
-Enrollment will be limited because of laboratory space and resources.
-A limited number of second year Honors students planning to major in MBB may be admitted to the cross listed 694:316 by SPN (contact the course coordinator).
+Prerequisites: Registration is primarily for first-year students in the SAS Honors Program or Honors College who have placed out of the General Biology courses (01:119:115-116-117) with AP Biology credit.
+It is helpful but not required to also have the Corequisite: General Chemistry 01:160:161 or 163 or have passed the Chemistry AP exam.
+Depending on space this course will also be open to non-honors first year students who are interested in performing research andmeet the AP Biology requirement and Chemistry A limited number of second year Honors students planning to major in MBB may be admitted to the cross listed 694:316 by SPN (contact the course coordinator).

 Course Description: The main goal of this course is to encourage undergraduate students to conduct independent projects in biomedical research laboratories at Rutgers and RWJMS.
 The course is designed to introduce students to many of the modern techniques used in genetics, molecular biology, and biochemistry that they may use in research by giving them as much "hands on" experience as possible.
-Students will carry out a research project for which the results are unknown and the outcome could potentially lead to new avenues of research.
+Students will carry out a research project for which the results are unknown.
 The topics covered in this course will provide students with a very good foundation for taking upper level genetics and biochemistry courses in subsequent years

 The Project: After some initial training in techniques commonly used in biomedical research labs, students will work on their main research project.
-The project involves isolating mutants in a transcriptional regulatory protein in yeast.
-Students will perform a genetic selection for the mutants and then use different assays to determine how the mutations affect transcriptional silencing and repression of genes in yeast.
+The project involves analyzing mutants in a transcriptional regulatory protein in yeast.
+Students will analyze the data from different assays to determine how the mutations affect transcriptional silencing and repression of genes in yeast.
 The DNA sequences of the mutants will be determined and the students will derive the predicted change in the protein sequence.
 Students will then map their mutation on a model of the protein structure and hypothesize how it will affect the protein's activity.
 There will also be discussions about finding a research lab to do independent research projects as an undergraduate at Rutgers.

 1 Introduction; Why is transcription important for biology and human diseases?
 Review of the general process of gene expression.